Religio-Moral Exoticism (Gladwellocalypse, Part 3)

 Even though it had been my intention to put this series to bed—and indeed, I had never intended it to be a series at all—the Gladwellocalypse was in full swing during this last season of Revisionist History (RevHist) to such a degree that I couldn’t ignore it.

 I still usually enjoy Gladwell; when he’s the interviewee on a show I might not normally tune in to, I will.
-There are several topics on which he is able to contribute reliably well, such as the US’ broken system of higher education and he’s hardly ever dangerously uninformed, like many hosts of political satire programs.
+There are several topics on which he can contribute reliably, such as the US’ broken system of higher education and he’s hardly ever dangerously uninformed, like many hosts of political satire programs.

 At base, the type of criticism pushed back on here is one strongly rooted in elitism, specifically the notion that mere accessibility invalidates something as intellectually worthwhile.
 Gladwell himself notes that such popularization is literally what his process is about, with an added kiss-off to any such critics:2